howardbdev/portfolio-project-faqs/rails-json-api-auth-with-js-front.md

 This blog focuses on authentication.
 Although we briefly mentioned authorization in the quick guide.

-Sign up, log in, and log out functionality is all going to be required if we want to be able to keep track of our users.
+To keep track of user sessions, we need signup, login, and logout functionality.
 Let's start with signup.
 Signup represents creating a user.
 From there, it's up to you, the developer, whether you send the user back to a login page or log the user in automatically on signup.
 Let's go with the latter for this example.

 Suppose we have a signup form that gathers a user's name, email, and password.
 We put the attributes into an object and pass it to the function we're using to send our POST request.
 We might put together a request that looks something like this:
 ```javascript